yvanchu/the-little-ones/README.md

 Davi implemented the gesture recognition for head scratching.
 Rui helped set up the Twilio account for call/sms integration.
 Annie designed a Figma prototype to demonstrate the final concept (https://www.figma.com/proto/cxTyzFPKs1mpy8jvBn2Lwj/WildHacks-2022---Laptop?node-id=13%3A5&scaling=scale-down&page-id=0%3A1&starting-point-node-id=13%3A5).

-## Challenges we ran into
-Figure out what gestures to use
-Integrating Twilio API to make the phone call and send messages Coding the gesture detection algorithm.

-## Accomplishments that we're proud of
-Coding a somewhat precise gesture detection algorithm.
-Using React for the first time and making it work.
-Use the Figma for a prototype of our app

-## What we learned
-How to use media pipe to track gestures with the webcam on our laptops Creating a server for Twilio API
-The basics of React.

 ## What's next for Wing
-[] Mobile phone compatibility with our web app
+Mobile phone compatibility with our web app

-[] Add in more detectors for more complex gestures (maybe spell casting-like gestures with voice recognition) [] Consider other features to connect it with (IFTTT, automate.io, etc) [] Develop fully functional gesture interface for computers/phones
+Add in more detectors for more complex gestures (maybe spell casting-like gestures with voice recognition)

+Consider other features to connect it with (IFTTT, automate.io, etc)

+Develop fully functional gesture interface for computers/phones